 That night, it was filled with street vendors selling snacks, sausages, beer, pastries, gingerbread cookies, and mulled wine.
 I love mulled wine, and I adore the taste of gingerbread!
 I was thrilled to get both because they are only produced in America at Christmas.
 However, other parts of the world serve them as tasty snacks throughout all of the chilly months.
 Prague is one of those blessed places.

-Lewis and I bought two tall cups of mulled wine for $8.00 each.
-We got a $2.00 deposit back by returning the reusable cups, and it was given as two coins.
-Czech coins are handsomely minted with easy-to-read numbers and sleek scenery.
-One side always has a crowned lion.
+The vendor sold five types of warmed spiced wine, and their booth was busy.
+Lewis and I bought two tall cups of mulled wine for $7.00 each.
+We paid $2.00 as a refundable deposit for returning the reusable cups, and it was given as two coins.
+The coins featured the Czech lion and Prague Castle.

-Despite being at a food stall on the street, the payment was cashless Tap-and-Go.
-That is high-tech for us because many food stalls and street vendors in NYC only accept cash (and that seems like a third-world situation).
+Despite being at a food stall on the street, our payment was cashless Tap-and-Go.
+That is high-tech for us because many food stalls and street vendors in NYC only accept cash... and that seems like a third-world situation.
+Making things worse, many American businesses illegally have a "credit card minimum", forcing you to spend a certain amount before you can use cards.

 *During our 10 days in Prague, we visited dozens of businesses and only one place did not accept debit/credit cards: a takeaway Vietnamese noodle shop.

-The vendor sold five types of warm spiced wine, and their booth was busy.
 Another vendor sold handmade iced gingerbread cookies.
 We got two, totaling $4.90.
 Soft, chewy, and the right mixture of spices.
-The ginger tasted authentic: not artificial (as we often see in the USA).
+The ginger tasted authentic: not artificial.
 Our Czech snacks were triumphs!

 Being an engineering marvel of its era, it still captivates visitors from around the world.